FrancoSpeziali/db-wizards/PART_2.md

 ### Task 3 - Upload spell data

-We will add some spells to our database.
+We will add some spells to our database

-Upload the file `./data/MagicSpells.json` into your magic spells collection by either using;
+Upload the file `./data/MagicSpells.json` into your magic spells collection with a desktop tool such as [MongoDB Compass](https://www.mongodb.com/products/compass)

-- The web interface for MongoDB _or_,
-- A desktop tool such as [MongoDB Compass](https://www.mongodb.com/products/compass)

 ### Task 4 - Create an endpoint to return all magic spells